SC-Swiderski-LLC/Teams-Cache-Cleaner/description.md

 3. Wait for confirmation
 4. Restart Microsoft Teams

 No special permissions required.
-This utility is designed for the new Microsoft Teams (Teams 2.0) client.
+This utility is designed for the new Microsoft Teams client.

 ### ⚠️ Important Disclaimer:
 This tool essentially resets Microsoft Teams back to default settings.
 After using it: